 Simon Usherwood recently posted about the Twitter Communication Game he used at the Active Learning in Political Science workshop (sadly, I didn’t attend).
-This came just in time for me try with my Basic Political Institutions course, one-half of the introduction to Political Science courses we offer at Texas State University (the other focuses on theories as opposed to institutions).
-You can use this Twitter icebreaker in a variety of discussions, including politics, communication, geography, social media, and others.
+This Twitter icebreaker came just in time for me try with my Basic Political Institutions course, one-half of the introduction to Political Science courses we offer at Texas State University (the other focuses on theories as opposed to institutions).

 In the game each participant—twelve students plus me—has, in the classroom, an Internet-able device and a slip of paper with two tasks:

 Ultimately, we managed to find everyone after about a half hour, but in the remaining half hour made little real progress toward meeting up (see the Storify below).
-Afterward, we used the last ten minutes or so to introduce the four basic problems of Twitter politics, which happen to be common across all politics:
+Afterward, we used the last ten minutes or so to introduce the four basic problems of politics:

 – coordination: How do we align our strategies?